Lisorek/LSET-Banking-App-Project/README.md

 You can find them here: [Test Documents](https://drive.google.com/drive/folders/1VPrYV-K0rIFvv37PQZCjflE1e2OcZtGI?usp=sharing)

 Once all the documents were ready (including test cases), we started testing the web app manually.
 This process took a lot of time because we encountered some issues (for example, the website didn't work for over a week because the DevOps team couldn't deploy the front end, so we had to wait, similar to a real company).
 However, we finally managed to finish and started writing automated tests in Selenium.
+Overall we found around 53 bugs by doing manual tests.

 Just because I wanted to demonstrate my capabilities, I wrote all the tests on my own for this portfolio and my knowledge, but in reality, the contribution was split equally among the team.